 - High: This will attempt to remove anything that is not considered your voice, such as papers on a desk, kids playing, or dogs barking.

-Here’s a demonstration of this feature in action from Microsoft:
+Here’s a demonstration of this feature in action:

 The trade off to using this feature comes at the use of resources on your local PC.
 When you use the High suppression feature it will consume additional CPU cycles, in some cases around 20%.
 The good part here is, if Teams decides it has used too much CPU or if you do not support the feature, it will be automatically set to low.